John Edgar Browning: Education and teaching

 Browning earned his B.A. from Florida State University and then his M.A. at the University of Central Oklahoma.
-He completed his doctoral coursework in English at Louisiana State University before transferring to American Studies at the University at Buffalo, The State University of New York (SUNY-Buffalo).
+He completed all his English doctoral coursework at Louisiana State University before transferring to American Studies at the University at Buffalo, The State University of New York (SUNY-Buffalo), where he studied under Michael H. Frisch, Bruce Jackson, Sarah Elder, and Donald A. Grinde, Jr.

 At SUNY-Buffalo, Browning received an Arthur A. Schomburg Fellowship in the Department of Transnational Studies.
 While there, Browning continued his doctoral studies and served as an adjunct instructor in English.
 One of the courses Browning taught at SUNY-Buffalo was "A Cultural History of the Walking Dead," a fifteen-week course.
-The course drew on Richard Matheson's novel I Am Legend as well as the films of George Romero.
+The course drew on Richard Matheson's novel I Am Legend as well as the films of George A. Romero.
 While teaching at the Georgia Institute of Technology, Browning lectured on vampires, zombies, and monsters, as well as on Slasher cinema in a course entitled, "The Slasher Film: Gender, Disability, and Transgression."